Tim Peake Keynote Speaker

-Tim Peake is Britain’s first official astronaut.
+Tim Peake was Britain’s first official astronaut.
 Tim spent 186 days in space from December 2015 to July 2016.
 It was an eventful six months as Tim was forced to conduct a spacewalk to repair the International Space Station’s Power Supply, drive a rover across a simulated Mars terrain and help dock two spacecraft.
+He also ran the London marathon from space.

 Tim began his career in the British Army.
 He commissioned into the Army Air Corps upon graduation from Royal Military Academy Sandhurst.
 He left the army in 2009 after seventeen years of service and over three-thousand flying hours to his credit.